 As a rule of thumb, you should have one litter tray per cat, plus one extra.
 So, if you have two cats, you should have three litter trays.

 The tray should not be in close proximity to your cat’s food and water bowls.
 Would you want to eat close to the toilet?
 I place mine in proximity to their food bowls, but not close (they’re about 15 feet away).
 Your cat shouldn’t have to go searching the house for his tray.
 If you have an older cat, make sure the litter tray is on the same level your cat spends most of his time.
 Old cats are prone to stiffness and pain from arthritis and shouldn’t have to traipse up stairs to go to the toilet.

 Choose the type of litter tray carefully.
 Kittens should have small litter trays with low sides.
 Senior cats should also have litter trays with low sides, making them easier to climb in and out of.

 Try to stick to the same type of cat litter.
 I recently made the mistake of changing my kitten’s cat litter type (he was on the recycled pellets litter and I switched him to clay litter), he refused to use the litter tray.
-I switched him back to the paper pellets and he went back to using the litter tray.
+We back to the paper pellets and he went back to using the litter tray.
 I left him with that for a few more weeks and then switched him over to the clay with success.
 So give your kitten time to settle in before switching to a type of litter you prefer.

 The location of the litter tray is important too, especially in multi-cat households with one cat who is more dominant.
 Cats like privacy when using a litter tray, but they also like to feel they have an escape route.
 If they feel they are cornered in the litter tray, they will often find a more suitable (to them) location, where they feel less vulnerable.